Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Model for emissions reduction of geographic load shifting

 \subsection{Model parameters}

 The parameters for the baseline model are: \begin{description} \item [{$n_{\textrm{nodes}}$}] number of nodes in data centre.
 A "node" corresponds to a compute server in a rack, taking into account the overhead of the rack and top-of-rack networking equipment. \item [{$c_{\textit{emb}}$}] embodied carbon of the data centre ($kgCO_{2}e/y$, expressed per node).
 This includes IT equipment, building, cooling and power equipment.
-It does not include the embodied carbon for the infrastructure outside of the data centre (roads, power lines, communication cables,...). \item [{$c_{hi}$}] operational carbon emissions of the high-emission site ($kgCO_{2}e/y$, per node, includes PUE).
+It does not include the embodied carbon for the infrastructure outside of the data centre (roads, power lines, communication cables,...). \item [{$c_{hi}$}] operational carbon emissions of the high-emission site ($kgCO_{2}e/y$, per node, includes Power Usage Effectiveness (PUE)).
 This is based on the year-averaged electricity use and electricity generation carbon intensity. \item [{$c_{lo}$}] operational carbon emissions of the low-emission site ($kgCO_{2}e/y$, per node, includes PUE) \item [{$\lambda_{hi}$}] load of high-emission site, $0 \leq \lambda_{hi} \leq 1$.
 By load we mean the load on the server, i.e. the proportion of the time that it is not idle. \item [{$\lambda_{lo}$}] load of high-emission site, $0 \leq \lambda_{lo} \leq 1$ \item [{$\gamma$}] idle power consumption as fraction of active power consumption, $0 \leq \gamma \leq 1$ (assumed to be the same for all sites) \end{description}

-The additional parameters for the geographic load shifting model are: \begin{description} \item [{$\alpha$}] fraction of workload that can be moved, $0 \leq \alpha \leq 1$ \item [{$\beta$}] fraction of the time that this workload can be moved, $0 \leq \beta \leq 1$ \item [{$\eta$}] overhead factor for emissions incurred because of geographic, $0 \leq \eta \ll 1$ load shifting (network emissions, copying of data, ...), on a per-node basis \end{description}
+The additional parameters for the geographic load shifting model are: \begin{description} \item [{$\alpha$}] fraction of workload that can be moved, $0 \leq \alpha \leq 1$.
+For example, $\alpha = 0.25$ might represent that only non-latency-sensitive batch jobs can be geo-shifted. \item [{$\beta$}] fraction of the time that this workload can be moved, $0 \leq \beta \leq 1$.
+For example, $\beta = 0.5$ could represent that jobs can only be migrated during off-peak hours due to QoS constraints. \item [{$\eta$}] overhead factor for emissions incurred because of geographic, $0 \leq \eta \ll 1$ load shifting (network emissions, copying of data, ...), on a per-node basis \end{description}